 The partner security requirements will be enforced by Azure Active Directory, and in turn Partner Center, by checking for the presence of the MFA claim to identify that multi-factor authentication verification has taken place.
 Starting November 18, 2019, Microsoft will activate additional security safeguards (previously known as “technical enforcement”) to partner tenants.

 Upon activation, users in the partner tenant will be requested to complete multi-factor authentication (MFA) verification when performing any admin on behalf of (AOBO) operations.
 We will continue to extend the scope of the security safeguards to additional scenarios and user roles, providing partners with advance notice.
 For more information, please refer to this document, which will be updated frequently.
 Partners who have not met the requirements should implement these measures as soon as possible to avoid any business disruptions.

 If you are using Azure Multi-Factor Authentication or Azure AD security defaults, there are no additional actions you need to take.

 When using a third-party multi-factor authentication solution, there is a chance the MFA claim may not be issued.
 If this claim is missing, Azure Active Directory will not be able determine if the authentication request was challenged by multi-factor authentication.
 For information on how to verify your solution is issuing the expected claim, read Testing the Partner Security Requirements.

 If your third-party solution does not issue the expected claim, then you will need to work with the vendor who developed the solution to determine what actions should be taken.

 Resources and support

-- Partner Center Security Guidance Group community - This is online community where you can learn about upcoming events and ask any questions that you might have.
+- Partner Center Security Guidance Group community: The Partner Center Security Guidance Group community is an online community where you can learn about upcoming events and ask any questions that you might have.

-- Partner Center PowerShell - Multi-Factor Authentication - This is an article that provides details on how to implement the Secure Application Model framework using PowerShell.
+- Partner Center PowerShell - Multi-Factor Authentication: This Multi-Factor Authentication article provides details on how to implement the Secure Application Model framework using PowerShell.